gizinski-jacek/weather-app-vue/README.md

 # Weather App Vue

-A refresh of my old Weather App project build to practice Vuejs using [OpenWeatherMap API](https://openweathermap.org/api) for weather data.
+A refresh of my old Weather App project built to practice Vuejs using [OpenWeatherMap API](https://openweathermap.org/api) for weather data.

 ## Table of contents